tonifrankola/docs-monitor/get-to-know-syskit-monitor/reports/performance-reports/computer-performance.md

 #### Reports Ribbon

-Depending on whether the report type is real-time or history, you will have a different set of options available.
+Depending on whether the report type is real-time or history, you will have a different set of options and filters available.
 Use the reports ribbon to take the following actions:

 + __Export__ – Save the current report to PDF, Excel, HTML, or CSV files.
 + __Subscription Manager__ – Create, edit, and send subscriptions that contain reports and views.
 Subscriptions can be delivered to email, SharePoint, and FileShare.